 In addition to this I have studied and trained to teach history and classics as a secondary school teacher, and completed a masters degree in theology which included a thesis on Colossians 1:15-20.

 I am an “evangelical” Christian with theologically Reformed leanings.
-Some of the authors who have been larger influences on me include John Bunyan, John Owen, Charles Spurgeon, John Stott, J. I. Packer and Tim Keller.
-I am appreciative of Puritan pastoral theology, have a strong value for the perspectives given by history, and am wary of culture unduly influencing Christian formation and doctrine.
+Some of the authors who have been larger influences on me include John Bunyan, John Owen, Charles Spurgeon, John Stott, J. I. Packer, John Piper, and Tim Keller.
+I enjoy studying the Bible, have a strong value for the perspectives given by history, and am wary of culture unduly influencing Christian formation and doctrine.
 Multi-day hiking is one of my favorite activities.

 My largest goal in ministry has been to help Christians to develop deep roots for their faith so that they can stand strong and take wise action in the secular climate we find ourselves in, and ultimately be found pleasing and faithful to the Lord Jesus.